open-voice-interoperability/website/site/content/join/_index.md

 full_image: /img/open-voice-network-join-connect.jpg
 pricing:
   heading: Open Voice Network Membership
   description: "Open Voice Network members will help shape the future of AI-voice in consumer-facing industries in areas of technology, value propositions, provider ecosystems, competition, and commercial and personal information privacy.
-Open Voice Network (OVN) membership is open worldwide to consumer-facing enterprises and public entities, as well as those that advise, represent, or study such enterprises and entities. \_"
+Open Voice Network (OVN) members are members of The Linux Foundation.
+Membership is open worldwide to consumer-facing enterprises and public entities, as well as those that advise, represent, or study such enterprises and entities. \_"
   plans:
     - description: ' USD per annum | Total of $300,000 USD across a three-year commitment'
       items: